 Stepping up to the crew, he asked for Dame Mikah and explained his ship was their ride in the event someone found the Rose.
 The Captain said he was aware they hadn't gotten their orders from the Duke and asked them to step inside so he could explain their role.
 Once seated, they found they were designated the "Access officers".
 It was planned they would lead Imperial boarding forces aboard the ship once it was acquired.
 Each of them would lead a squad of Marines, and had each been created a Brevet Lieutenant unless they held a grade higher than that in the service.
 When Zach suggested he meet with their comms people, as the crew's communications liaison, to organize the comms settings, it was made clear they expected him to lead a squad when the time came.
 Mikah angrily asked if they'd looked at Zach and they said he need not be "with" the troops to order them in action.
 Ms. Vik pointed out her combat experience and was given the same answer.
 But it was made clear, the crew best knew this "Kishman" and had the best chance of guessing what they might encounter aboard his ship.
 So they were in charge.

 From their ground combat structure in Jae Tellona, Mikah told Zimzod he was "in command" should they go into action.
 After that, it became a waiting game as all the data possible on the ship was collected.
-They found she had stopped at an archology and a group of investigators were checking into that facility and the activity there.
+The port and Navy found the 'Rose o'The Marches' had stopped at an archology and a group of investigators were checking into that facility and the activity there.
 Zimzod asked if it was anywhere near the graveyard fleet, and was told it was nowhere near the relics.
 Mikah asked about the archology and learned it was a commercial manufacturing station that had received a regularly scheduled delivery they had contracted.
 They also surrendered telemetry which didn't match what the port sensors saw.
 Attempts to unify the two data sets suggested some kind of sensor shadowing was in play, that kept the port from seeing when the ship left the archology.

 They guessed the pilot must have used a programmable transponder to "become" another ship, fading into the thousands of vessels transiting the system in the region of Rhylanor Prime.
 So trackers needed to literally create a trace for every vessel acquired and tracked, to see where one "suddenly appeared".
 And they couldn't assume that happened in the same space, as sensor shadowing might have allowed the ship to move quite a distance before re-emerging.
 When Mikah asked about the sensor shadowing technology, she was told it could be gotten from any military power of tech level 13 or higher with more sophistication and miniaturization at increased levels of technology.
 It was, of course, highly illegal to use, but not an answer to helping them find the vessel.
 If the black marketer wanted, he could fly out to the jump limit to re-emerge using an new transponder code as if just arriving in-system and still be in the system.
 But he fueled up at the one station, so he could have jumped out too.
 So the Navy and the System Government were gathering telemetry from every archology and satellite, hoping the sensor shadowing was limited and letting them create a track to follow.Playing The Waiting Game